okoker/Security-Compliance/ISO27001-2022 Supplier Security/README.md

 # ISO 27001:2022 Supplier Cybersecurity Self-Assessment

-This repository provides an offline self-assessment package that procurement and security teams can send to suppliers to gauge their alignment to ISO/IEC 27001:2022 controls.
+This repository provides an offline self-assessment package that procurement and security teams can send to suppliers to gauge, score their alignment to the core ISO/IEC 27001:2022 controls.

 The centerpiece is a single HTML form that captures supplier information, 39 control maturity responses, and an automatically calculated score without requiring any server-side components.
+The 39 controls are a selected subset of the 93 within the standard to balance effort and coverage.

 ## Contents